Have you ever failed the NCIDQ Exam? Sometimes, a little failure can be a good thing.

 Scientists who study why some people rebound from setbacks can help us learn how to bounce back quicker.
 And anyone can develop resilience with a little practice.

 This helps people manage their fear and emotions in times of stress and bounce back.
-This is the secret, according to psychiatrists Dr. Steven Southwick and Dr. Dennis Charney, who’ve studied resilience for more than twenty years.
+According to psychiatrists Dr. Steven Southwick and Dr. Dennis Charney, this is the secret, who’ve studied resilience for more than twenty years.

-Their research found that factors like having a tight-knit community and a strong network of social support can be critical.
+Their research found that factors like having a tight-knit community and a strong social support network can be critical.

 “Very few highly resilient individuals are strong in and by themselves,” Southwick says.
 “You need support.”
 When people are exposed to a stressor in a lab, their heart rate and blood pressure don’t go up quite as much if a friend is in the room as they do if they’re alone.